rasel-69/Farm_insect_research/README.md

 Here are the step-by-step instructions

 ##### 1- For Training :
 So used Google Colab(T4) to train our Insect Yolo model .
-Here we researched with various model but we got best result on Yolov8m (Insect-Yolo).
+Here we researched with various model but we got best result on Yolov8m (Yolo-Insect8m).
 In 200 epoch we got the best result.
 Here we Used
 Batch size = 16.
 Learing rate was = 1e-2
 Optimizer = AdamW